Chart Color Schemes

 Kingaroy Surrounds - South has seen population growth performance typically on par with national averages when looking at short and medium term trends

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
-These state projections do not provide age category splits; hence proportional growth weightings from the ABS Greater Capital Region projections are applied for each age cohort.
-Considering projected demographic shifts, a population increase of just below the median of regional areas across the nation is expected.
-The area is projected to grow by 305 persons to 2041 based on the latest population numbers, recording a gain of 6.2% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 and based on 2021 data.
+It should be noted that these state projections do not provide age category splits; hence proportional growth weightings are applied in line with the ABS Greater Capital Region projections for each age cohort.
+Considering projected demographic shifts, a population increase just below the median of regional areas across the nation is expected by 2041, with the area expected to grow by 305 persons, reflecting a gain of 6.2% in total over the 17 years.

 Frequently Asked Questions - Population